cloudfoundry/uaa/docs/UAA-Client-Authentication.md

 ### Production use

-The support of private_key_jwt for production is planned with end of Q4/2023.
+The support of private_key_jwt for a production is planned with end of Q4/2023.
 The use for other purposes is given with a release of UAA starting
 from version 76.23.0 or higher.